HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 <foo></foo>
 ```

 The error message will contain the file contents including the special characters.
-When exfiltrating via HTTP GET requests the special characters get automatically URL-encoded in the query string which also helps.

 -----